-At Moody Theological Seminary-Michigan we have a rich cultural environment, which includes people from many countries, ethnic backgrounds, and worldviews.
-We subscribe to the right of all to pursue their education without discrimination based on race or ethnicity.
+At MTS we have a rich cultural environment which includes people from many countries, ethnic backgrounds, and worldviews.
 Students are encouraged to take advantage of this diverse environment and to learn about people and cultures different from their own, being intentional about becoming culturally competent.
 Our campus provides a wonderful opportunity to explore ethnic, cultural, and linguistic nuances, and rather than being afraid, critical, or rejecting these differences, our community should be one that embraces them-doing our best to learn about and respect them.

 Becoming culturally competent within our world is our duty and demands a conscious effort on our part.
-While this may be difficult at times, we should work together to foster an environment that is beneficial to everyone.
+We know that this is difficult and can be uncomfortable, but as we work together, we can create an environment that is beneficial to everyone.